 John Muir in Alaska

 John Muir (1838-1914) was a Scottish-born writer, farmer, explorer, and advocate for the preservation of the natural wilderness in North America.
 He published hundreds of articles and approximately a dozen books, and was considered a subject matter expert about nature and wildlife throughout his adult life.
 Among the places where he traveled and chronicled in his writings was the Alexander Archipelago, a network of more than a thousand islands.
+In recent years, some of his writing sparked controversy due to racial stereotyping, according to The New York Times, though his views evolved later in his life.

 The Alexander Archipelago